Socialism and Liberty Party

 The Socialism and Liberty Party (Partido Socialismo e Liberdade, /pt-BR/; PSOL /pt-BR/) is a left-wing political party in Brazil.
 The party describes itself as socialist and democratic.

 The party leader is Paula Coradi and the federal deputies Ivan Valente, Talíria Petrone, Sâmia Bomfim, Fernanda Melchionna, Glauber Braga, Luiza Erundina, Erika Hilton, Chico Alencar, Célia Xakriabá, Guilherme Boulos, Pastor Henrique Vieira, Tarcísio Motta and Luciene Cavalcante, as well as the minister of the Native People Sônia Guajajara, with a number of well-known Brazilian left-wing leaders and intellectuals, such as Milton Temer, Hamilton Assis, Michael Löwy, Luciana Genro, Vladimir Safatle, Renato Roseno, Carlos Nelson Coutinho, Ricardo Antunes, Francisco de Oliveira, João Machado, Pedro Ruas and others.

-PSOL was formed after Heloísa Helena, Luciana Genro, Babá and João Fontes were expelled from the Workers' Party after voting against the pension reform proposed by Lula.
+PSOL was formed after Heloísa Helena, Luciana Genro, Babá and João Fontes were expelled from the Workers' Party after voting against the pension reform proposed by Luiz Inácio Lula da Silva.
 They opposed the decisions of Lula's government, considering them to be too conservative, and the Workers' Party alliances with controversial right-wing politicians, such as the former presidents José Sarney and Fernando Collor.

 After collecting more than 438,000 signatures, PSOL became Brazil's 29th officially recognized political party, the first to do so by this method.
 The logo, a smiling sun, was designed by famed cartoonist and children's author Ziraldo.

 Ideology and support

 The ideology of the party varies between the left and the far left.
 The programmatic elements found in the party are related to socialism, anti-capitalism, and anti-imperialism.
-There are Marxist, Trotskyist, eco-socialist, and labor unionism tendencies within the party.
+There are Marxist, Trotskyist, eco-socialist, and labor unionist tendencies within the party.
 Among other things, the party program includes the reduction of working hours, agrarian and urban reform, increased spending on health, education and infrastructure, and a break with the International Monetary Fund.
 It also seeks to decriminalize abortion.
 Because it is a party formed by trends that possess the political spectrum of the left in common, they represent distinct divisions in question of origin, geographical location and composition of its leaderships.
 The formation of tendencies provided for in the party statute can be freely organized without direct interference from the party leadership, allowing autonomy of intra-party groups, provided they follow the political prerogatives of the party's statute and program.